 - Those who waited a bit too long to take the NREMT exam and would like a refresher.

-- Those currently enrolled in an EMT class who want additional help or remediation to succeed in class and before taking the NREMT.
+- Those currently enrolled in an EMT or AEMT class who want additional help or remediation to succeed in class and before taking the NREMT.

 Whether you’re a first-time tester, someone who’s been out of class a little too long, or someone facing a fourth attempt – the time to start NREMT prep is always now!

 Looking for Good NREMT Remedial Training?

 Spend 10 sessions with Limmer Education Chief Learning Officer and textbook author Dan Limmer to ensure your success on the NREMT and beyond.
-You’ll get an in-depth but easy-to-follow review of the EMT scope of practice, while meeting the requirements for 24 hour remediation/refresher required by the NREMT after a third unsuccessful attempt.
+You’ll get an in-depth but easy-to-follow review of the EMT or AEMT scope of practice, while meeting the requirements for 24-hour or 36-hour remediation/refresher required by the NREMT after a third unsuccessful attempt.

-Get the Most Out of Your EMT Remedial Course
+Get the Most Out of Your EMT or AEMT Remedial Course

 The Right Course